anon8683/etch-a-sketch/README.md

 I then learned how to add a slider and color pickers to allow the user to change the the grid size and choose their color's.
 I learnt a lot in this project in regards to obtaining user inputs in various different ways.
 Overall it took me about 7 hours most of it researching and learning new things.

 Have fun drawing!

+## Future features:

+I plan to add more features in the future;

+- Shading
+- Lighten
+- Rainbow color selection
+- Fill color
+- Screenshot